Everybody Stuck in Traffic Needs Pilates

 Sitting in a car for minutes to hours at a time may have a larger impact on your body and your health than you think.

-The disks that are between each vertebrae are made to contract and expand with your movements.
+The disks that are between each vertebra are made to contract and expand with your movements.
 Being cooped up in a driver’s seat rotates the pelvis backward and puts extra pressure on the lower lumbar disks.
 When in this position, the weight shifts and the shoulders curve as compensation.
 The blood and nutrients cannot be absorbed in the spine sufficiently causing the disks to become compressed and lose their flexibility over a period of time.
 This can most definitely affect your posture!

 While the disks in your back are being compressed from that long car ride, relieve some tension on the reformer!
 Read how to expand those disks and even potentially become taller in our PREVIOUS BLOG.